Captain Munnerlyn: Minnesota Vikings

+2014

 On March 13, 2014, Munnerlyn signed a three-year, $14.25 million contract with $7 million in guaranteed money with the Minnesota Vikings.
 The Vikings wanted a four-year deal, but Munnerlyn signed a three-year deal so he could receive his third contract before turning 30.
 Munnerlyn stated, "I had other visits set up but the number that Minnesota offered me was the number I was looking for.
 I was like, 'Man, instead of leaving this offer out there I'm just going to take this.
 I think this team is on the up.
 They got a lot of talent".

-2014 season

 In his first season as a member of the Minnesota Vikings, Munnerlyn matched a career-high 16 starts, all of them at right cornerback, helping the Vikings defense improve from 31st in passing yards per game in 2013 to 7th during the 2014 campaign.
 He also helped increase the interception total among all Viking defensive backs from 6 in 2013 up to 12 in 2014.
 On September 7, he began his Viking career against the St. Louis Rams in the season opener with 5 solo tackles in his first start as a Viking, helping lead the team to a 34–6 win.
 By midseason, he picked off passes in back-to-back weeks against Buccaneers' Mike Glennon in Week 8 and Redskins' Robert Griffin III in Week 9.
 At the end of the season, he finished tied for fourth on the team with 7 passes defended and ninth in total tackles with 61.
 Munnerlyn ended his first year with the Vikings with 61 combined tackles, one fumble recovery, 2 interceptions and 5 pass deflections.